Brain cancer virus

 Viruses operate by infecting cells and introducing genetic material – they hijack the cell body to do its bidding.
 To engineer a virus, Lamouille will start with the genetic material.
 He’ll take a plasmid – a small molecule of DNA that can replicate – and splice in new characteristics.
 One of the first is a genetic sequence that will help the virus target cancer cells by making the virus express a receptor for cytokine interleukin 13, a receptor that is highly expressed in glioblastomas.

 The process will repeat, as Lamouille continues to add pieces to change what the plasmid is capable of doing.
-Eventually, Lamouille will end up with a virus that will target cancer cells and infect them with the genetic ability to express ACT1.
+Eventually, Lamouille will end up with a virus that will target brain cancer cells and infect them with the genetic ability to express ACT1.

 “It’s strange to talk about viruses as a way to treat disease, but they can be engineered by us and are efficient at delivering genetic information,” Lamouille said.
 “We can design that genetic code to express what we want.
 It’s an effective treatment.”